laminas-api-tools/documentation/recipes/join-tables.md

 the new `where()` clause.
 Note that in this case, we _do_ need to disambiguate the column we are testing against, and we use the alias to do so.

-When using a vanilla zend-db adapter, you then would execute the following to get results from either of the above:
+When using a vanilla laminas-db adapter, you then would execute the following to get results from either of the above:

 ```php